jolie/jot/README.md

 ## Requirements

-To run the demo, it's necessary to have installed Bash and Docker with Docker compose.
+To run the evaluation, it's necessary to have installed Bash and Docker with Docker compose.

 ## Procedure